thiagobarrosjp/ClimaStation/DEVELOPMENT_LOG.md

 - download_samples.py has been created from scratch and it only download samples of zip files.
 - inspect_archives.py has been created from scratch.
 This file outputs one [timestamp]_archive_inspection.jsonl file and one [timestamp]_archive_inspection.pretty.json file.
 - Adapted inspect_archives.py so that the output identifies the dataset and the variant of each zip file.
 Besides, each text file classified as metadata or raw data.
+  - Created the concept of a dataset_key, joining dataset and classification.
+  - Adapted inspection_archives.py so that the output includes the dataset_key.
+  - The output of inspect_archives.py also includes [timestamp]_dataset_summary.pretty.json and [timestamp]_station_summary.pretty.json files.
 - The example below shows how the output of inspect_archives.py looks like.
 {
     "zip_file": "10_minutes_air_temperature_historical_10minutenwerte_TU_00003_19930428_19991231_hist.zip",